 b.
-Buildings housing more than four (4) units must meet the following requirements:
+Buildings housing more than 4 units must meet the following requirements:

 No unbroken expanse of building mass may exceed 35'.
-If the 35' is reached the wall line must step a minimum of 3' and one of the following must occur:
+When the 35'is reached one of the following must occur:

-- The building mass should bend - The roof line should shift up or down at least 3'or take on a different ridge alignment. - Roof areas must provide variation in roof shape.
+- The building mass should step or bend - The wall line must off set a minimum of 3' - The roof line should shift up or down at least 3'or take on a different ridge alignment. - Roof areas must provide variation in roof shape.
 No single roof shape may cover more than 2/3 the total roof area.
+Roofing shape variation is limited to two roofing shapes on a single building.